open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide-Service.md

 As you progress through this guide, you will first build a simple service that extracts CPU usage information from the underlying edge node.
 Then you will build a another service that samples CPU usage information from the service, computes an average and then publishes the average to Waton IoT Platform.
-Along the way, you will be exposed to many concepts and capabilities that are documented in complete detail in the [Edge Developer Guide](https://github.com/open-horizon/examples/wiki/Edge-Developer-Guide).
+Along the way, you will be exposed to many concepts and capabilities that are documented in complete detail in [Edge Developer Concepts](Edge-Development-Concepts.md).

 ## Before you begin